ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 A test contains one test case.

 1. Find the suite the test should be in
-1. Click "Create new test case"
+1. Click "Create new test case" (icon document with a plus in Test Suites tab)
+1. Change name to `tst_<what the test does>`
 1. A test suite should start:
     ```
     # -*- coding: utf-8 -*-